 Ultimately though, Varanasi is about the Mother Goddess, the River Ganges.
 All life is carried on here – water from the river is used in all ceremonies, from births and marriages to death and everything in between.
 People come down to the river to pray, to wash their body and their clothes, or just to swim, meditate, exercise.
 Mother Ganges is the ultimate life giver, and it’s only when you come to Varanasi and spend time here in contemplation of all that Varanasi is – the utter hodgepodge of everything good and bad, wondrous and crazy, rich and poor, colourful, fragrant and unpredictable about India – that you come to understand this one eternal truth.

-Visit Varanasi on either our Essence of India – Women Only tour or the Pushkar Fair & Sonepur Mela Photography Tour.
+Visit Varanasi on our Essence of India – Mixed Group Tour, our Essence of India – Women Only tour or the Heartlands of India tour.

 Tags: Benares, city of light, Ganges, Hinduism, Kashi, Mother Goddess, oldest continually habitated city on earth, River Ganges, Shiva’s city, Varanasi, Vishwanath Gali

 Posted in Blog